asaquzzaman/woocommerce-to-google-merchant-center/readme.txt

 8. Screenshot Delete button

 == Changelog ==

-=0.4=
+= 0.5 =
+* Separate single and multiple product tab.
-* Pull product information automatically at single product submit time.
+* More easy single product submission
+* Multiple product xml file generate time, variable product include exclude system
+* Advanced video tutorial

+== Frequently Asked Questions ==

 You can contact with me joy.mishu@gmail.com with this email address.
 You can ask me any kinds of question about this plugin.